 });

-With this approach, you need to work with each element of the form individually.
-First extract them from the DOM, then collect the values.
-There's no need to do this, however; you can do it the right way instead.
+With this approach, you need to work with each form element individually.
+First, extract it from the DOM, then collect the values.
+There's no need to do this, however; you can do it correctly instead.

-The correct way is to use a special FormData object, which is available in the browser:
+The correct way is to use a FormData object, which is available in the browser:

 <form method="post">